 Honey can be found in Boiron Chestal Honey cough syrup which temporarily relieves dry cough due to minor throat and bronchial irritation as may occur with a cold.* Chestal Honey helps loosen mucus and thins bronchial secretions to make coughs more productive.

 Chestal is a day-and-night solution.
-Also available as Children’s Chestal Honey, it calms dry, fitful coughs at bedtime so the coughs don’t prevent sleep, but without drowsy side effects for the next day.
+Also available as Children’s Chestal Honey, it calms dry, fitful coughs at bedtime so the coughs don’t prevent sleep, but without affecting alertness the next day.
 For age 2 and up, Chestal has no artificial colors or flavors.

 - To make one pound of honey, the bees in a colony must visit 2 million flowers and fly more than 55,000 miles.